Documentation / Compare

 sitespeed.io https://www.sitespeed.io -n 21 --compare.saveBaseline --compare.id start_page

-Using Docker there’s a new volume that you should use to mount where you want to save the baseline. -v "$(pwd):/baseline" will map your current directory to where you will store the baseline files.
-If you want to store them somewhere else then change what you map inside the container -v "/somewhere/else:/baseline"
+Using Docker, there's a new volume that you should mount where you want to save the baseline. -v "$(pwd)":/baseline will map your current directory to where you will store the baseline files.
+If you want to store them somewhere else, change what you map inside the container: -v "/somewhere/else:/baseline".

-docker run -v "$(pwd):/baseline" sitespeedio/sitespeed.io:33.6.0 https://www.sitespeed.io/ -n 21 --compare.saveBaseline --compare.id start_page --compare.baselinePath /baseline
+docker run -v "$(pwd)":/baseline sitespeedio/sitespeed.io:42.0.1 https://www.sitespeed.io/ -n 21 --compare.saveBaseline --compare.id start_page --compare.baselinePath /baseline

 The baseline file is a JSON file that contains all the raw data from Browsertime.

-Run your test #
+Run your test

 For your test to work, assign the same identification (id) to both your current test and the baseline test.
 This matching id is crucial for the test to correctly locate and compare with the baseline.
 Additionally, ensure that the number of iterations in your test matches that of the baseline.
 Remember, using a sufficiently large number of iterations is essential as it leads to more accurate and reliable results.

-sitespeed.io https://www.sitespeed.io -n 21 ---compare.id start_page
+sitespeed.io https://www.sitespeed.io -n 21 --compare.id start_page

 In Docker: